df398/flocky/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to contribute.

 ## License
-RiPSOGM is distributed under the terms of the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
+flocky is distributed under the terms of the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.

 ## Citations
-If you find RiPSOGM useful, please consider citing:
+If you find flocky useful, please consider citing:

 David Furman, Benny Carmeli, Yehuda Zeiri and Ronnie Kosloff, [Enhanced Particle Swarm Optimization Algorithm: Efficient Training of ReaxFF Reactive Force Fields](https://pubs.acs.org/doi/10.1021/acs.jctc.7b01272),